 Christmas will be here and gone before we know it.
 But through your kind and generous support, the peace, hope and joy of Christmas will continue throughout the New Year in the lives of our men.
 Jesus is the reason for the season, but He is also our hope and joy for the rest of the year.
 Our men truly do thank you for your kind and generous support.

-As we finish out 2020 and begin 2021, my prayer for you is that the Lord will abundantly bless you and your loved ones with good health, much happiness and great success in all of your endeavors.
-COVID-19 made 2020 a very hard and challenging year for the Mission.
+As we finish out 2021 and begin 2022, my prayer for you is that the Lord will abundantly bless you and your loved ones with good health, much happiness and great success in all of your endeavors.
+My open heart surgery and the ongoing pandemic made 2021 a very hard and challenging year for me and for the Mission.
 Thank you for standing with us.
-Your generous support kept the Mission alive and was used by the Lord to bless the 184 broken and hurting homeless men who lived at the Mission in 2020.
-Your gift also blessed their families, their friends and society as a whole as our men became responsible, contributing members of our community.
+Your generous support kept the Mission alive and was used by the Lord to bless the 187 broken and hurting homeless men who lived at the Mission in 2021.
+Your gift also blessed their families, their friends and our society as a whole as our men became responsible, contributing citizens.

 Robert A. Emberger, D.Min.